 60s jobbing actors Adam Adamant Lives!
-Allegory in The Prisoner BBC vs ITV Callan Columbo Danger Man Department S Doctor Who Honor Blackman John Drake seen as the Prisoner Patrick Cargill Peaky Blinders Police Surgeon Public Eye Randall and Hopkirk (Deceased) Rik Mayall Sapphire and Steel Spyder's Web Steed's Library The Avengers The Champions The Corridor People The Man from UNCLE The New Avengers The Prisoner The Professionals The Young Ones Venus Smith was an Avengers Girl
+Allegory in The Prisoner BBC vs ITV Callan Columbo Danger Man Department S Doctor Who Hazell Honor Blackman Jason King John Drake seen as the Prisoner Patrick Cargill Peaky Blinders Peter Cushing Petunia Winegum Police Surgeon Public Eye Randall and Hopkirk (Deceased) Rik Mayall Sapphire and Steel Sherlock Holmes Spyder's Web Steed's Library The Avengers The Champions The Corridor People The Man from UNCLE The New Avengers The Prisoner The Professionals The Young Ones Venus Smith was an Avengers Girl

 Sunday, 15 June 2014

 Danger Man: You're Not in Any Trouble, Are You?

 None of that is really a propos this episode, so for a start let me say that I don't personally object to the reusing of a script from the first series, Name, Date, & Place.
 Of course I'm going to wind up watching that & comparing it to this.
 My guess is that since this is one of my favourite Danger Mans, I'll prefer this one.
 Sometimes, as in The Avengers, it's interesting to see how remade stories develop the series & the characters.
 In fact I think some of the recycled Avengers stories are among the best.

 I have watched this Danger Man many times now, not just with a view to this blog post, & an idea has grown on me through the repeated watchings.
 It's very tongue in cheek, but surely this is a parody of...well, virtually all the sixties spy shows I can think of & then a few more.
 Don't get me wrong, it is *extremely* tongue in cheek, if it was intended at all.